chrisramsay/mapmyrun2gpx/README.md

 JSON request for building the maps.
 It then takes the start time of the workout and uses that as a baseline for populating the rest of the GPX data.

-Once done it drops the GPX data into a file named 'workout_ID'.gpx
+Once done it drops the GPX data into a file named 'workout_ID'.gpx in the output directory _done_.

 How to run it
 -------------